What are structured products?

 Structured products1 are investment vehicles based on or derived from a single security, a basket of securities, an index, a commodity, a debt issuance and/or a foreign currency.
 Structured products have a fixed maturity date and are designed to offer specific risk-return tradeoffs, with pre-set formulas for both the potential risk and potential return.
 However, these calculations are often complex.

 Some structured products offer protection of the principal – when held to maturity, subject to issuer credit risk, thus offering a lower risk than investing in the underlying asset directly.
 Others do not guarantee principal, but may provide a partial buffer against loss or offer the potential for enhanced returns.
+Please consider this information for educational purposes only.
+Please schedule a review with a financial professional2 to receive recommendations on strategies that may be suitable for you or in your best interest based on various personalized factors.

 A Market-Linked CD is a bank deposit product with returns tied to an underlying asset type.